 Generally, all non-native English speaking ISU students are required to take the English Placement Test prior to their first semester at Iowa State University.
 International exchange students whose native language is not English are required to take the EPT at ISU before enrolling in any courses offered by the English Department.

 Graduate students who meet the second category of exemptions above (among those whose first language is not English) will need to submit a form of English Requirement Approval to the Graduate College (1137 Pearson Hall).
 Students meeting one of the other categories need not take any action in regard to the exemption.

-Students who meet the third or fourth category of exemptions above will be automatically waived from the English Placement Test as long as they had their official record of the relevant English test reported to the university upon application.
+Students who meet the third, fourth, or fifth category of exemptions above will be automatically waived from the English Placement Test as long as they had their official record of the relevant English test reported to the university upon application.
 They do NOT need to contact the EPT coordinator for confirmation.

-Academic advisors may properly determine whether or not their advisees must take the English Placement Test (for non-native speakers of English) using the checklist (updated on May 16, 2013).
+Academic advisors may properly determine whether or not their advisees must take the English Placement Test (for non-native speakers of English) using the checklist (updated on Feburary 27, 2015).

 Q3.
 What if a student has taken the ACT or SAT?

 Students with a 24 or higher on the ACT-E, or 550 or higher on the SAT-V, are automatically placed into Engl 250.
 They are also exempt from taking the EPT.
 Students who have an American high school rank of 75% or higher and an ACT-E of 23 or SAT-V of 540 are also exempt.
 All other students must take the English Placement Test.

 Q4.
 I have a transfer credit for ENGL 150 and/or 250.
 Do I still have to take the English Placement Test?